 On May 13, 2021, the Company signed a binding term sheet with Chiesi pursuant to which the Company and Chiesi amended the Chiesi Agreements in order to provide the Company with near-term capital.
-Chiesi agreed to make a \$10.0 million payment to the Company before the end of the second quarter in exchange for a \$25.0 million reduction in a longer term regulatory milestone payment in the Chiesi EX-US Agreement.
+In accordance with the term sheet, Chiesi made a \$10.0 million payment to the Company in the second quarter of 2021 in exchange for a \$25.0 million reduction in a longer term regulatory milestone payment in the Chiesi EX-US Agreement.
 All other regulatory and commercial milestone payments remain unchanged.
-The Company received the payment in June 2021.
-The Company also agreed to negotiate certain manufacturing related matters.
+The Company also agreed to negotiate certain manufacturing related matters